 - If you're not able to repay the loan, your employer will treat the unpaid balance as a distribution.

-- Typically, it will be considered taxable income and subject to the 10% early withdrawal penalty.
+- Typically, it'll be considered taxable income and subject to the 10% early withdrawal penalty.

 Ideally, you want to leave your 401(k) alone until retirement.
 However, if you find yourself in a really tough spot, borrowing from your 401(k) might be a better option than simply cashing out your balance.
 Just make sure you understand the potential consequences and do what you can to repay the balance quickly so you can start rebuilding your retirement nest egg.